Phase diagram and optimal control for n-tupling discrete time crystal: Constructing the phase diagram for period-doubling and period-quadrupling discrete time crystals

 As mentioned in Sec. \ref{Challenges} various experimental imperfections may cause fluctuations in the average momentum of atoms and of the frequency of the harmonic trap where the atomic cloud is initially prepared.
 Hence, we consider the initial states \be \phi_0(z,t=0)=\left(\frac{\tilde\omega}{\pi}\right)^{1/4}e^{-\tilde\omega(z-h)^2/2- i p_0(z-h)}, \ee where the initial average momentum $p_0$ and the frequency $\tilde\omega$ are sampled from the uniform distributions in the intervals $(-\delta p_0, \delta p_0)$ and $(\tilde\omega_0-\delta \tilde\omega_0,\tilde\omega_0+ \delta \tilde\omega_0)$, respectively.
 Furthermore the initial location of the wavepacket (\ref{w_p2}) is taken to be $h = h_0 + \epsilon$, where the displacement parameter $\epsilon$ denotes the detuning of the system from a perfect resonant driving.
 This displacement parameter $\epsilon$ and the interaction strength $g_0N$ constitute the space of parameters for which we determine the phase diagram of the DTC.
 We expect that even if $\epsilon\ne 0$, sufficiently strong interactions are able to stabilize the evolution of the DTC.

 To determine the critical value of $\epsilon$ for a given $g_0N$, we analyze the fluctuations of the amplitude of the peak at $\omega/2$ (for period-doubling DTC) and at $\omega/4$ (for period-quadrupling DTC) in the Fourier transform of the fidelity (\ref{fid}) obtained in $m$ random realizations of (\ref{w_p2}).
 We expect that the largest fluctuations of the peak amplitude can be observed near the critical point between the DTC regime and the symmetry unbroken regime \cite{Yao2017}.
 Indeed, the variance of the peak amplitude shows a strong maximum at the critical point as clearly visible in Fig.~\ref{var_PD}a-b.
 Performing numerical simulations for different values of $g_0N$ we obtain the phase diagram depicted in Fig.~\ref{var_PD}c for the period-doubling DTC.
 Similar phase diagram but for the period 4-tupling DTC is shown in Fig.~\ref{var_PD}d.
 In the latter case the maximum of the variance of the amplitude of the Fourier peak at $\omega/4$ is used as the signature of the critical point.
 One can see that the phase diagrams are not symmetric with respect to $\epsilon =0$.
 It shows that the displacement with the case $h>h_0$ is favorable for the formation of a DTC, compared to the case $h<h_0$.
 This is a consequence of the influence of the gravitational field.
 It should be noticed that the above approach is used in the regime where the symmetry breaking state is approximately given by a single wavepacket.
-Close to $g_{cr}N$, the symmetry breaking states are superposition of two wavepackets with unequal weights.
-Therefore, in order to obtain $g_{cr}N$, indicated by black dots in phase diagrams Fig.~\ref{var_PD}c-d, we have used the two-mode approximation (\ref{ener1}).
+Close to $g_{cr}N$, which corresponds to the perfect $\epsilon=0$ case, the symmetry breaking states are a superposition of $n$ wavepackets with unequal weights.
+Consequently, detuning of the system from the perfect resonant driving cannot be described by $\epsilon$ only.
+Indeed, one should also consider the relative displacement of the wavepackets and deviation from the optimal relative phase between them.
+Therefore, in order to obtain $g_{cr}N$, we have used the $n$-mode approximation (\ref{ener1}).